OCR A-Level Biology: Biological Molecules — Complete Revision Guide (H420)

 The starch and glycogen lesson develops the two animal-and-plant energy storage polysaccharides.
 Starch is the plant storage form and exists as amylose (long unbranched alpha-1,4-linked chains coiled into a helix) and amylopectin (alpha-1,4-linked chains with alpha-1,6 branch points every 24–30 residues).
 Glycogen is the animal storage form and is even more highly branched than amylopectin, with branch points every 8–12 residues.
 Branching matters because each branch terminates in a non-reducing end available for enzymatic hydrolysis by amylase or glycogen phosphorylase; more branches mean faster mobilisation.

 A common mark-loss pattern is to describe glycogen as "the plant storage carbohydrate" — it is animal — or to describe amylose as "highly branched" (it is amylopectin and glycogen that are branched).
-Carbohydrate mobilisation returns in respiration and in blood-glucose regulation covered in communication, homeostasis and immunity.
+Carbohydrate mobilisation returns in respiration and in blood-glucose regulation covered in neuronal and hormonal communication.

 Polysaccharides — Cellulose and Plant Cell Walls